 The Health Authority denied liability on the grounds that informed consent had been given and that, in any event, the histology following the surgery noted that both ovaries were enlarged and had several cystic follicles.

-At the trial in April 1999, our expert evidence indicated that no responsible surgeon would have removed ovaries in a woman aged 38 in the absence of ovarian disease or ovarian cancer.
+At the trial, our expert evidence indicated that no responsible surgeon would have removed ovaries in a woman aged 38 in the absence of ovarian disease or ovarian cancer.

 Following the evidence given by the witnesses it became clear that removal of the ovaries had been negligent and was against the hospital’s own protocol.